 Inside History magazine is for people passionate about Australian and New Zealand genealogy, history and heritage.
-The May-June 2013 edition (issue 16) has arrived.
-From Irish convicts to famine orphans, assisted immigrants to modern migrants: the latest issue of Inside History spotlights our Irish heritage.
+An edition of mysteries, truths and history: issue 23 of Inside History (July-August) is here.

 And much more – in fact, 76 pages of terrific features, practical information on genealogy, chances to network with other family historians, and book and app reviews.
 On sale now online – click here to buy!

 - In the newsagents our RRP is A$9.95 in Australia and NZ$10.95 in New Zealand.

 Or subscribe and have it delivered straight to your door, and don’t forget our back issues are also available from our online shop or digitally via Zinio and the iPad Newsstand if we’ve sold out of the paper copy.